primiano/perfetto-docs/docs/design-docs/heapprofd-design.md

 One of the real-time signals ([`BIONIC_SIGNAL_PROFILER`](https://cs.android.com/android/platform/superproject/+/master:bionic/libc/platform/bionic/reserved_signals.h?q=symbol:BIONIC_SIGNAL_PROFILER)) is reserved in libc as a triggering mechanism.
 In this scenario:

 *   heapprofd sends a RT signal to the target process
-*   Upon receival of the signal, bionic reacts by installing a temporary malloc hook, which in turn spawns a thread to dynamically load libheapprofd.so in the process context.
-This means heapprofd will not work for statically linked binaries, as they lack the abilitity to `dlopen`.
+*   Upon receipt of the signal, bionic reacts by installing a temporary malloc hook, which in turn spawns a thread to dynamically load libheapprofd.so in the process context.
+This means heapprofd will not work for statically linked binaries, as they lack the ability to `dlopen`.
 We can not spawn the thread directly from the signal handler, as `pthread_create` is not async-safe.
 *   The initializer in libheapprofd.so is called to take care of the rest (see [client operation](#client-operation-and-in-process-hooks) below)